asmith26/asmith26.github.io/_posts/2017-12-14-NeurIPS_2017_Summary_and_Highlights.md

 [Brendan Frey’s talk](https://www.youtube.com/watch?v=QJLQBSQJEus) was on how machine learning is essential to help understand complicated and noisy biology.
 He also discussed how his company Deep Genomics is reducing the time it takes to develop drugs — I was fascinated about the idea of a cloud laboratory, which like cloud technologies for computing allows researchers use remote laboratories to conduct experiments for drug design/test by simply uploading a Python script.

 [Ali Rahmi’s talk](https://www.youtube.com/watch?v=Qi1Yry33TQE) (test-of-time award) discussed how machine learning has become the new alchemy.
-Instead he wants the “NIPS Rigour Police” to come back and help take machine learning from alchemy to [electricity](https://twitter.com/andrewyng/status/735874952008589312?lang=en) using “simple experiments and simple theorems [that] are the building blocks that help us understand complicated systems”.
-This was certainly one of the most talked about presentation at the entire conference.
+Instead he wants the “NeurIPS Rigour Police” to come back and help take machine learning from alchemy to [electricity](https://twitter.com/andrewyng/status/735874952008589312?lang=en) using “simple experiments and simple theorems [that] are the building blocks that help us understand complicated systems”.
+This was certainly one of the most talked about presentations at the entire conference.

 [Kate Crawford presented an important talk](https://www.youtube.com/watch?v=fMym_BKWQzk) on the trouble with bias in machine learning systems.
 She highlighted how such biases can arise from many factors and thoughts about how to deal with it.